jupyter/nbdime/docs/source/cli.rst

 :command:`nbshow` gives you a nice, terminal-optimized summary view of a notebook.
 You can use it to quickly peek at notebooks without launching the full notebook web application.

-TODO: screenshot
+..
+TODO:: screenshot

 Diffing
 =======

-nbdime offers two commands for viewing diffs. :command:`nbdiff` for command-line diffing, and `nbdiff-web` for rich web-based diffing of notebooks.
+nbdime offers two commands for viewing diffs. :command:`nbdiff` for command-line diffing, and :command:`nbdiff-web` for rich web-based diffing of notebooks.

 .. seealso::